 The Renfrew Center of Florida

-The Renfrew Center of Florida specializes in the treatment of anorexia, bulimia, binge eating disorder and related mental illnesses.
-Programming consists of a comprehensive range of services, including residential, day treatment, intensive outpatient and group therapy.
+The Renfrew Center of Florida specializes in the treatment of anorexia, bulimia, binge eating disorder, and related mental illnesses.
+Programming consists of a comprehensive range of services including residential, day treatment, intensive outpatient and group therapy.

-Meet Our Clinical Team:
+Meet our Clinical Team:

 Gayle Brooks, PhD is Vice President and Chief Clinical Officer of The Renfrew Center.
 She was awarded a doctorate in Clinical Psychology from Duke University and completed a psychology residency at Northwestern University.
 For the past 25 years she has treated patients from diverse backgrounds who suffer from eating disorders.
-She has appeared as an eating disorders specialist in the HBO film “Thin” and on talk shows including Good Morning America.
+She has appeared as an eating disorders specialist in the HBO film Thin and on talk shows including Good Morning America.
 She has been featured in eating disorder articles in major magazines, publications and newspapers including The New York Times, People Magazine, Essence Magazine and The Renfrew Perspective.
-Additionally, she has presented workshops on issues including treatment of the complex patient, eating disorders and culturally diversity, the interplay between eating disorders and trauma and eating disorders in mid-life at major eating disorder conferences including NEDA, Renfrew Foundation Conference, Woodhull Institute, American Mental Health Counselors Assoc., iaedp, and Eating Disorders Coalition.
+Additionally, she has presented workshops on issues including treatment of the complex patient, eating disorders and culturally diversity, the interplay between eating disorders and trauma and eating disorders in mid-life at major eating disorder conferences including NEDA, The Renfrew Center Foundation Conference, Woodhull Institute, American Mental Health Counselors Assoc., IAEDP, and Eating Disorders Coalition.

 Where: The Renfrew Center of Florida